prathapaparna/Kubernetes-techcloudifyme/NetworkPolicy/README.md

   - **Specific Pods** (Pods matching a label are allowed)
   - **Specific Namespaces** (all Pods in the namespace are allowed)
-  - **IP address blocks** (endpoints with an IP address in the block are allowed)
+  - **IP address blocks** (endpoints with an IP address in the block are allowed) **uses**

-  https://spacelift.io/blog/kubernetes-network-policy
+- Ensuring a database can only be accessed by the app it’s part of
+- Isolating Pods from your cluster’s network
+- Allow specific apps or namespaces to communicate with each other https://spacelift.io/blog/kubernetes-network-policy